It’s Not Too Late to Save Black Lives

 People who live in congregate settings like nursing homes, incarcerated populations, people who live in public housing, and others who are unable to physically distance should be at the top of the list when it comes to providing robust access to testing.
 Once positive cases are determined, officials can begin contact tracing and prompt anyone who’s been in contact with someone infected to get tested.

-“If you send somebody home who’s tested positive, you basically ensured that at least some of the family members are also gonna get sick,” said Maureen Miller, an infectious disease epidemiologist at Columbia University, reiterating the need for more tests and feasible isolation initiatives.
+“If you send somebody home who’s tested positive, you’ve basically ensured that at least some of the family members are also going to get sick,” said Maureen Miller, an infectious disease epidemiologist at Columbia University, reiterating the need for more tests and feasible isolation initiatives.

 It’s been nearly eight weeks since Maria’s children have seen her bare, unmasked face.
 At times, her oldest child will run in the opposite direction if she’s seen her mother from an angle where she doesn’t appear to be wearing it.
 For the first seven days, she quarantined in her basement, away from her husband and children.
 But she hasn’t been able to get retested, and she isn’t willing to risk the health of her family.
 “I was just fearful for every contact that I had with my own children,” she said.
 “I’ve heard stories of people that have been positive for 45–50 days.
 And you don’t know if they’re still contagious or just shedding viral particles, but still I can’t take the chance.”